Vixel2006/axon/README.md

 ## 💣 Hackability Is Not a Feature.
 It's the Point.

 Most libraries hide their internals like it’s some sacred artifact.
-Idrak doesn’t do that.
+Fajr doesn’t do that.
 Everything is an object you can poke, inspect, and mutate at runtime.
 We tear down the walls.

 -   🔍 Access **all model parameters** with `pipeline.params`
 -   🧱 Access **buffers** (non-trainable states) with `pipeline.buffers`